 For small cameras.
 Most can fit on a trouser belt and many will have an additional pocket for media cards, batteries and maybe a few other bits.

 Some large cases come with built-in wheels and a handle, like airport luggage, for ease of transportation.
 These are aimed more at getting your gear from A-B than using on a shoot.

 The main advantage of shoulder bags is that, unlike backpacks, you can get to your kit to change lenses etc while walking along.
 The drawback is that all the weight is on one shoulder, which, if the bag’s heavy, can cause discomfort after a while.
 Messenger bags are like shoulder bags only thinner, and are usually worn across the body.
 There’s usually less padding and their lack of depth makes big cameras problematic.

 Can’t decide between a shoulder bag and backpack?
-These go on your back like a rucksack, but you can access your gear by swinging it round to your front rather than having to remove it.
-Slings are relatively new and gaining in popularity.
+These go on your back like a rucksack, but you can often access your gear by swinging it round to your front rather than having to remove it.
 Some backpacks are designed to hold more than just your camera equipment.
 Many will have space for sandwiches, books, as well as attachments for tripods.

 For those who are shooting in the field, there are backpacks that securely hold everything – and we do mean everything – from two pro sized bodies, to lenses such as a 70-200mm f2.8.

-Hard cases are made from wood, aluminium or plastic resin.
+Hard cases are generally made from plastic resin.
 Inside is either a set of dividers, or a block of foam diced into cubes, which you customise to your needs.
 They’re designed for transportation, usually either in the boot of a car or on an aeroplane.
 Some, are waterproof and virtually indestructible.